qais-yousef/myci/NODE-MANAGEMENT.md

 ## PORT

 The port to connect to via ssh or adb.
 Required if IPADDRESS is set.

+## PATH

+You might want to update PATH to point to the location of where to find android-sdk and ~/.local/bin if you install python deps locally.

+`$HOME/.local/bin:$HOME/android-sdk/platform-tools:$HOME/android-sdk/build-tools/$VERSION/:$PATH`

 # Setting up Wireless ADB